 We also face risks associated with security breaches affecting third parties conducting business over the Internet.
 Consumers generally are concerned with security and privacy on the Internet, and any publicized security problems could inhibit the growth of the Internet and negatively affect consumers' willingness to provide private information or effect commercial transactions on the Internet generally, including through our services.
 Some of our business is conducted with third party marketing affiliates, which may generate travel reservations through our infrastructure or through other systems.
-Additionally, consumers using our services could be affected by security breaches at third parties such as travel service providers or global distribution systems ("GDSs") upon which we rely.
+Additionally, consumers using our services could be affected by security breaches at third parties such as travel service providers, payroll providers, health plan providers, payment processors or global distribution systems ("GDSs") upon which we rely.
 A security breach at any such third party marketing affiliate, travel service provider, GDS or other third party on which we rely could be perceived by consumers as a security breach of our systems and in any event could result in negative publicity, damage our reputation, expose us to risk of loss or litigation and possible liability and subject us to regulatory penalties and sanctions.
 In addition, such third parties may not comply with applicable disclosure requirements, which could expose us to liability.

 In our processing of travel transactions, we receive and store a large volume of personally identifiable data.
-This data is increasingly subject to legislation and regulations in numerous jurisdictions around the world, including the Commission of the European Union through its Data Protection Directive and variations of that directive in the member states of the European Union.
+This data is increasingly subject to legislation and regulations in numerous jurisdictions around the world, including the European Union's Data Protection Directive and variations and implementations of that directive in the member states of the European Union.
+In addition, the European Union is actively considering a new General Data Protection Regulation designed to unify data protection with the European Union under a single law, which may result in significantly greater compliance burdens for companies with users and operations in the European Union.
+Under the draft General Data Protection Regulation fines of up to 100,000,000 Euros or up to 5% of the annual global turnover of the infringer could be imposed.
 This government action is typically intended to protect the privacy of personal data that is collected, processed and transmitted in or from the governing jurisdiction.
 In many cases, these laws apply not only to third-party transactions, but also to transfers of information between us and our subsidiaries, including employee information.
 These laws continue to develop and may be inconsistent from jurisdiction to jurisdiction.
 Non-compliance with these laws could result in penalties or significant legal liability.
 We could be adversely affected if legislation or regulations are expanded to require changes in our business practices or if governing jurisdictions interpret or implement their legislation or regulations in ways that negatively affect our business, results of operations or financial condition.